isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Type the name of the item in the name box (case doesn't matter , spelling does)

-Enter the number you want the script to buy
+Enter the number of that item you want the script to buy

 Enter the PP , Gold , Silver and Copper you are willing to pay for EACH item into the relevant boxes.